What Are Private-Label Products?

 Once you make that first sale, it only gets easier from there.
 With steady sales and the support of FBA, all you have left to do is sit back and enjoy the rewards of your hard work.

-Can I Make a Real Profit Selling Private-Label?
+Can I Make a Profit Selling Private-Label on Amazon?

 The answer is, absolutely, yes!
 While profits vary by product, items that rank within the top 100 for their category on Amazon typically accumulate thousands of dollars in sales every day.
 With a comfortable profit margin (we recommend at least 50%) and adherence to the above steps, you can grow your entire Amazon business around private-label sales – or at the very least, enjoy a nice supplemental income.